 Redemption Fee

-A shareholder fee that some funds charge when investors redeem (sell) mutual fund shares.
-Redemption fees, which must be paid to the fund, are not the same as and may be in addition to a back-end load, which is typically paid to a broker.
-The SEC generally limits redemption fees to 2% of the sales amount.
+A shareholder fee that some mutual funds charge when investors redeem mutual fund shares (that is, sell shares back to the fund).
+A redemption fee, which is paid to the fund, is not the same as and may be in addition to a back-end sales load, which is typically used to compensate a broker.

 Operating Expenses